BPHL-Molecular/Daytona_HAV/README.md

 ## Test data
-5 pairs of test fastq data can be found in /blue/bphl-florida/share/Daytona_HCV_test_sample.
-To use them, please copy them to the directory .../fastqs/hcv/.
+Test data can be found in /blue/bphl-florida/share/Daytona_HAV_test_sample.
+To use them, please copy them to the directory .../fastqs/hav/.
+Also, the results of these test data can be found in in /blue/bphl-florida/share/Daytona_HAV_test_sample/output-20251009215948.

 ## Contact
 If you want to report bugs, suggest enhancements, discuss ideas related to the project, please use the repository's "Issues" tab in GitHub.